BUJIDAOVS/Higher-order-interactions-disturb-community-detection-in-complex-networks/README.md

 1. `pacs_deal_data.m` - Processes the APS dataset, correlating authors with PACS codes of papers.
 2. `pacs_sim_big_author.m` - Validates the consistency and effectiveness of field identification before and after removing high-order interactions.

+## Data Availability

+Due to the size limitations of the GitHub repository, the complete dataset could not be uploaded here.

+### Original Data
+The APS data are available upon request.
+Please submit your request to the American Physical Society (APS) at [https://journals.aps.org/datasets](https://journals.aps.org/datasets).

+### Processed Data
+For access to the processed data used in this study, please send an email inquiry to 202221250020@mail.bnu.edu.cn.

 ---

 For details on the methods used in these scripts, as well as the analysis of results and conclusions, please refer to the corresponding sections of the research paper.